Ashwin-kr19/Capital-Bike-ShareData-Web-Application/README.md

-# Built a machine learning web app to visualize the Bike Share Data using Decision Tree and K-Nearest Neighbours.
+# Built a machine learning web app to visualize the Bike Share Data using Decision Tree and K-Nearest Neighbors.